-Below tells such a simple straightforward story that the histrionics throughout the film seem even more overblown in retrospect than during the viewing.
-The movie succeeds on some levels, it has a nice Pitch Black homage, very good special effects and set design and it does create a spooky atmosphere with sounds all around you what with all those slamming doors and flickering lights.
-(Director David Twohy throws so many fright clichés at you I’m surprised the submarine doesn’t have a cat.)
+Below tells such a simple, straightforward story that the histrionics throughout the film seem even more overblown in retrospect than during the viewing.
+The movie succeeds on some levels; it has a nice Pitch Black homage, very good special effects and set design and it creates a spooky atmosphere with sounds all around you what with all those slamming doors and flickering lights.
+(Director David Twohy throws so many fright clichés at you, I’m surprised the submarine doesn’t have a cat.)

 The downsides, besides the disastrous ending, are more plentiful.
 Bruce Greenwood, playing the acting skipper, comes across as more of a fishing charter captain than a sub commander in wartime.
 And Olivia Williams, as the rescued nurse, plays cold so well that I was rooting for the only piece of eye-candy in the whole film to die, disappear or at the very least shut up.

 All of this is a bit of a shame because take away the ghost story (and the endless bump in the night cheap scares that accompany it) you have yourself a serviceable psychological thriller.
 On top of that, the action scenes with the Germans attacking the sub are tenser than any of the haunting stuff.